henrylbseaworth/beergames0314/README.md

 This is a special Beer Games because winners will get a beer purchased by the l33t team.
 If you're under 21 then you'll still get a beer, but you may not be able to drink it.

 ### Programs
 Contestants can enter any number of programs.
 Programs can use any language, libraries, or other programs on the test machine.
-The programs will be evaluated on ONE agreed upon machine.
+Talk to the l33t team to add dependencies to the test machine.

 ### Submissions
 Make a folder in the root directory of the repository.
 The name of this folder is your handle, you can choose anything except "dasboot" (that's where we'll keep all the tests and benchmarking stuff).
 Put all your submissions in your folder.
 In your folder you also need a file called "programlist" that conatins a list of all your programs.
 Here's an example programlist file: